Author

 Abstract

-Electronic cigarettes (e-cigarettes) pose significant health risks to Thailand’s youth, who are the primary targets of the industry.
-Currently, e-cigarettes are marketed with alluring toy-like designs, featuring bright, cartoon-style colors, and tempting flavors.
-As reported by the World Health Organization (WHO), Thailand has become an example of a new wave of youth addiction.
-The use of e-cigarettes among children aged 13 to 15 has risen significantly, and some first-time users are as young as six years old.
-Numerous international research studies show that exposure to e-cigarettes containing unsafe particles and chemicals may lead to lung injury, cardiovascular disorders, and cancer.
+Electronic cigarettes (e-cigarettes) pose significant health risks to Thailand’s youth, who have become primary targets of the industry.
+Currently, e-cigarettes are often designed to resemble art toys, featuring bright, cartoon-style colors, and tempting flavors that appeal to children.
+The World Health Organization uses Thailand as an example of a new wave of youth addiction, with e-cigarette use rising among children aged 13 to 15, and some first-time users reported as young as six.
+Numerous studies consistently show that exposure to unsafe particles and chemicals in e-cigarettes may lead to lung injury, cardiovascular disorders, and cancer.
 Nicotine, a key component of e-cigarettes, is highly addictive and harmful to brain development, especially among children and teenagers.
-While traditional cigarettes cause gradual health decline, e-cigarettes can trigger immediate health deterioration in young people.
-This represents an emerging challenge to the public health and national security of Thailand, as the next generation faces increasing health risks.
+This escalating trend poses a challenge to public health in Thailand, as the next generation faces increasing health risks.
 Therefore, Thailand should strengthen its ban on e-cigarettes.
-Although existing legislation prohibits the import, sale, and production for sale of e-cigarettes for commercial purposes, these regulations are scattered across more than three different laws.
-Moreover, they do not address individual possession, which creates reluctance among school authorities seeking to confiscate and properly dispose of e-cigarettes through established rules and protocols.
-Nor do they specify the duties and responsibilities of online platforms.
-Consequently, social media advertisements by influencers continue to normalize e-cigarettes and boost their appeal to young people.
-To fill these regulatory gaps, diverse international approaches to controlling e-cigarettes in the United States, China, and Singapore were examined to help formulate guidelines for Thailand.
-This article provides policy recommendations, proposes potential legal amendments to strengthen the ban, and suggests practical approaches for law enforcement.
+Although existing legislation prohibits the import, advertising, sale, and production for sale of e-cigarettes, these regulations are dispersed across many laws, limiting effective enforcement.
+Online advertisements and sales on social media platforms and communication applications normalize e-cigarettes and boost their appeal to young people, while enforcement in digital marketplaces is substantially more difficult than in physical stores.
+To address these regulatory gaps, this article examines diverse approaches adopted in the United Kingdom, China, and Singapore to help formulate guidelines for Thailand.
+This article proposes legal amendments to strengthen the ban on e-cigarettes, enhance enforcement mechanisms, and impose additional obligations for online marketplace platforms.
+It also provides policy recommendations for the government and relevant authorities.
+Keywords: e-cigarettes, youth addiction, online marketplaces, social media, platforms, communication applications

 Biography